perellonieto/slides_flach/2022_leuven/index.md

 **IT IS NOT!**  <!-- .element: class="fragment" -->

-Unless the classifier's predictions are equally distributed over the classes on each part, which is neither likely nor under the experimenter's control.  <!-- .element: class="fragment" -->
+Unless the classifier's predictions are equally distributed over the classes on each part, which is (a) very unlikely, and (b) not under the experimenter's control.  <!-- .element: class="fragment" -->

 The same applies a fortiori to F-score, which aggregates recall and precision.  <!-- .element: class="fragment" -->